 Faith at Work: New York | March 24, 2018 | The King’s College

-In partnership with The King’s College, we’re excited to host Your Work: More Than a Paycheck.
+In partnership with The King’s College and The Charles L. Feinberg Center for Messianic Jewish Studies, we’re excited to host Your Work: More Than a Paycheck.
 This is a dynamic, one-day conference on how we, as Christ-followers, can engage in everyday work as a sacred calling from God Himself, and thereby become agents of grace in workplaces everywhere.

 Executive Director of the Center for Faith and Work

 David oversees all the ministries of the Center for Faith & Work as Executive Director and is the Pastor of Faith and Work at Redeemer Presbyterian Church in New York City.
 Prior to this role, David served as the Director of the Gotham Fellowship, developing and teaching its intensive curriculum while providing spiritual direction.
 Prior to joining CFW in 2007, David was a Chaplain at Princeton University, where he also served as the Founder and Executive Director of Manna Christian Fellowship for over 12 years.